 Scope and syllabus

-The course provides an introduction to Chinese language with emphasis on practical written and spoken Chinese.
-The course covers phonetics and phonology (with special attention paid to tones), characters (including aspects of origin, structures, radicals, etc.).
+The module provides an introduction to Chinese language with emphasis on practical written and spoken Chinese.
+It covers phonetics and phonology (with special attention paid to tones), characters (including aspects of origin, structures, radicals, etc.).
 Communicative practice is established through learning language around dialogues dealing with a range of everyday situations, including travelling, making comparisons, etc.

 Method of assessment